 Liquids in motion have characteristics different from liquids at rest.
 Frictional resistances within a fluid (viscosity) and inertia contribute to these differences.
-(Viscosity is discussed in chapter 3) Inertia, which means the resistance a mass offers to being set in motion, will be discussed later in this section.
+(Viscosity is discussed in chapter 3.)
+Inertia, which means the resistance a mass offers to being set in motion, will be discussed later in this section.
 There are other relationships of liquids in motion with which you must become familiar.
-Among these are volume and velocity of flow, flow rate and speed, laminar and turbulent flow, and more importantly, the force and energy changes which occur in flow.
+Among these is volume of flow (flow rate), velocity of flow (velocity of fluid), streamline (laminar) and, turbulent flow that occur in flow.